-When focusing on the peak values of the time-delay histograms, we observed strong consistency with the observed H$\beta$ R-L relation.
-The slope of the radius-luminosity relation obtained from our peak time-delays aligns well with the empirical data, indicating that the FRADO model can accurately capture the distribution of material and the dynamic response of the BLR gas.
-Importantly, the spread in the predicted time-delays which is thought to be dependent to the accretion rate of the sources, also follows the trends observed in real AGNs, although the observed spread is much larger than what we see in our simulations.
-This suggests that peak time-delays can be the robust indicator of dynamics and geometry of BLR.
-In figure~\ref{fig:rlrelation} we plot delays separately from near and far side of the distribution, separately for each viewing angle.
-The difference between the far and near side time delay is rising strongly with the viewing angle, which is expected.
-The near-side lags tend to fall below the standard R-L relation \citep{bentz2013} due to shorter light travel times, while far-side lags lie closer to or above it.
+When focusing on the peak values of the time-delay histograms, we observed a strong consistency with the observed H$\beta$ R--L relation.
+The slope of the R-L relation obtained from our peak time delays aligns well with the empirical data, indicating that the FRADO model can accurately capture the distribution of material and the dynamic response of the BLR gas.
+Importantly, the spread in the predicted time delays, which is thought to be dependent to the accretion rate of the sources, also follows the trends observed in real AGNs; although we note that the observed spread is much larger than what we see in our simulations.
+This suggests that peak time delays can be the robust indicator of BLR geometry.

+In Figure~\ref{fig:rlrelation}, we plot the delays from the near and far sides of the distribution separately for each viewing angle.
+The difference between the far and near side time delays is increasing strongly with the viewing angle, which is expected.
+The near-side lags tend to fall below the standard R--L relation \citep{bentz2013} due to shorter light travel times, while far-side lags lie closer to or above it.